-In addition to the capabilities described in section 3.4.1, a Restoration Support Service must be capable of providing one or more of the attributes described in paragraphs (b) to (e), in the power system conditions expected at the location of the SRAS Equipment after a major supply disruption, sustained for a minimum duration specified by AEMO.
-A Restoration Support Service may also, but is not required to, have the capability described in paragraph (a).
-Some illustrative examples of Restoration Support Services are presented in Appendix D.
+In addition to the capabilities described in section 3.4.1, a Restoration Support Service must be capable of providing two or more of the attributes described in the following paragraphs, in the power system conditions expected at the location of the SRAS Equipment after a major supply disruption, sustained for a minimum duration specified by AEMO:

-- (a) (Self-start capability) Energise up to its connection point with a predetermined level of external supply (via the restored power system) or internal supply (such as batteries/UPS) to auxiliaries to enable independent start-up of the generating system or automatic formation of an island.
-This attribute cannot be offered as a Restoration Support Service independently of one or more of the following attributes. - (b) (Voltage/Reactive power control capability) Provide steady state and dynamic voltage or reactive power at the connection point or a specified agreed location in the power system (including within the generating system) to within an agreed accuracy level and allows the voltage or reactive power setpoint to be controllable in the range agreed.
+- (a) (Self-start capability) Energise up to its connection point with a predetermined level of external supply (via the restored power system) or internal supply (such as batteries/UPS) to auxiliaries to enable independent start-up of the generating system. - (b) (Voltage/Reactive power control capability) Provide steady state and dynamic voltage or reactive power at the connection point or a specified agreed location in the power system (including within the generating system) to within an agreed accuracy level and allows the voltage or reactive power setpoint to be controllable in the range agreed.